Farinelli and the King

-Farinelli and the King is a 2015 play with music by Claire van Kampen.
-The play involves King Philip V of Spain who is troubled with insomnia.
-It premiered in London in 2015 and on Broadway in 2017.
+Farinelli and the King is a 2015 play with music, written by Claire van Kampen.
+The play involves King Philip V of Spain, who is troubled with insomnia, and the castrato Farinelli who is played by two persons, an actor and a singer.
+It premiered in London in 2015.

 Productions

-The play made its world premiere at the Sam Wanamaker Playhouse, London on 11 February 2015, running until 7 March.
+The play made its world premiere at the Sam Wanamaker Playhouse, London, on 11 February 2015, running until 7 March.
 The production transferred to the Duke of York's Theatre where it was co-produced by Sonia Friedman, again starring Mark Rylance.
 It played a limited run from 14 September 2015 until 5 December.

 The play had its Broadway premiere, again starring Mark Rylance and directed by John Dove, at the Belasco Theatre.
 Previews started 5 December 2017 with an official opening on 17 December 2017.
 The limited run concluded on 25 March 2018.
 The play recouped its Broadway capitalization.